 I have always wondered why people go to same tourist place again and again, but here I was planning another trip to Ooty (A place I have been on nearly 10 occasions), this time with my close friends, my only consolation was in trying to believe we were actually going to Avalanche and Red hills and not exactly to Ooty.
-It is also a different matter that when friends especially men only travel, the place or destination looses its significance more often than not, in comparison to the experience and events of the journey.
-We were 5 of us (Mahesh, Mark, Deepak, Bennish and I) and decided that Toyota Innova would be the vehicle we will hire due to the comfort aspects from our previous travel experiences.

 We planned a rare travel in the night, started the journey from ‘Gangothri’ where we spent a good hour or two making sure we had the right ‘spirits’ before venturing to the fun and surprises of a largely unplanned travel by our standards.